Building An App Like AirTasker – Easy 5 Steps Guide

-In many cases, assessing your app’s features and functionality is a balancing act between your as a whole app development budget and your in-house capabilities.
-Nevertheless, research shows that app design should emphasise customer engagement over unique services when it comes to prioritising functionality.
+In many cases, assessing your app’s features and functionality is a balancing act between your whole app development budget and your in-house capabilities.
+Nevertheless, research shows that app design should emphasize customer engagement over unique services when it comes to prioritizing functionality.

 - Step 3: Storyboarding & Wireframing

 You should really have a pretty good idea at this point about what your app would then look like and what characteristics you want to include.
 You should also have established a work scope that will perform in-house parts of the process and that will be transferred out.
 Now it’s time to start sketching out your app and creating a storyboard.

 There are several online wireframing tools for your app; at this point, your goal is to create a clear picture of how your concepts and suggested features will fuse into a functional app.
 To show the connections between each screen and how subscribers will explore the app, you also should develop a storyboard or roadmap.

 - Step 4: Backend Defining

 Your wireframes and storyboard will act as a guide for your app – think APIs, data diagrams, servers, configuration management, and push notification service providers for the backend systems you need to support.
 In many cases, because they solve key problems such as scalability and lack of in-house talent, SMEs find it reasonable to choose a mobile backend as a service (BaaS) platform.